justinjdev/svelte-workshop/src/md/sveltevsreact.md

 ### Are any notable companies running Svelte in production?

 Yes!
 The NBA, Apple, Yelp, NYT, Ikea, and Spotify use Svelte for some portions of their website...the list goes on with more detail [here](https://www.okupter.com/blog/companies-using-svelte).
 Generally, Svelte is a good option where speed is desired - it also excels at SEO due to the compiled nature.

+### Should I be using Svelte instead of React?

+That's up to you.
+Personally, I have found that Sveltekit enables me to very quickly iterate on ideas and get things done.
+Especially when powered with something like [Supabase](https://supabase.com/) (which has Sveltekit adapters for auth, too) it is very straightforward to build production applications, like [this](https://poker.justinj.dev/) or [this](https://sverdle-nachochef.vercel.app/)...or this site itself.